WALKS AND TALKS

 Our Summerstown182 Walks have been described as ‘One of the best things I have ever done in Tooting’.
 They are a great way for people to get to know the neighbourhood a little better.
 Look out for the dates on our website and via social media.
 Our next Walk will be a very special Walk of Remembrance on Saturday 11th November.
 The Walk will start at 2pm from outside St Mary’s Church in Keble Street.
 As well as stopping outside the homes of some of the Summerstown182 to tell their stories, we will be leaving a candle to be lit in their memory on Remembrance weekend.

-Always popular on our Walks is the story of Robert Sadler’s ‘Copenhagen Running Grounds’ which many of the Summerstown182 would have grown up hearing about.
+We combined it with another of our fantastic plaque unveilings!
+Robert Sadler’s ‘Copenhagen Running Grounds’ is somewhere many of the Summerstown182 would have grown up hearing about.
 This was located off Garratt Lane between 1853 and 1864.
-Contemporary knowledge of this was practically non-existent until local historian Kevin Kelly wrote a book about it a few years ago.
-We intend to further publicise this remarkable story by placing a plaque at the site, opposite Tesco, near the junction of Garratt Lane and Burmester Road.
-Join us on Saturday 16th September at 2pm for a Grand Unveiling in front of some of Bob’s descendants!
+Contemporary knowledge of it was practically non-existent until local historian Kevin Kelly wrote a book about it a few years ago.
+We have now further publicised this remarkable story by placing a plaque at the site, opposite Tesco, near the junction of Garratt Lane and Burmester Road.

 We are always thinking about new plaque opportunities and have a couple of possibilities lined up for next year.
 Look out for more exciting details coming very soon.

 ‘Far from the Western Front’ Exhibtion at St George’s Hospital